 One of the biggest challenges in saturated markets today is generating demand for your business.
 Big brands make it look so easy.
-And guess what, IT generation may be a small part of the bigger marketing plan, it is necessary to ensure that your demand generation strategies, tactics, and practices work along the sales funnel and result in customer acquisition.
+And guess what, IT generation may be a tiny part of the bigger marketing plan, it is crucial to ensure that your demand generation strategies, tactics, and practices work along the sales funnel and result in customer acquisition.

 So, What is Demand Generation?

 As the name suggests, demand generation is all about creating a need for your product/service in the minds of your potential buyers.

 It is a multi-step process that shows your prospects a problem they face, acquaints them with your brand as a potential solution and illustrates the value of choosing you over others.

 There are many demand generation strategies and tactics, like email marketing, free tool or resources, webinars, videos, apps, etc, which are known to have impressive ROI Source: leadsmarketer.net While implementing any of these strategies, you need to follow certain rules or best practices which are known to increase customer acquisition and retention rates.
 Let’s look at them one by one.

 We have met a few clients who thought they didn’t require demand generation strategies.

 Ooo!
 That one mistake always leaves me speechless!
 Many businesses start off planning their marketing assuming that customers will know and want to buy their products/services.
 Let me break it to you –